awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 1. When the package status is **Available**, note its ID\.
 Use `analyzers/id` as the file path in [requests to Elasticsearch](#custom-packages-using)\.

 Alternately, use the AWS CLI, SDKs, or configuration API to import and associate packages\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md)\.

-## Using Custom Packages with Elasticsearch<a name="custom-packages-using"></a>
+## Using custom packages with Elasticsearch<a name="custom-packages-using"></a>

 After you associate a file with a domain, you can use it in parameters such as `synonyms_path`, `stopwords_path`, and `user_dictionary` when you create tokenizers and token filters\.
 The exact parameter varies by object\.
 Several objects support `synonyms_path` and `stopwords_path`, but `user_dictionary` is exclusive to the kuromoji plugin\.
 The following example adds a synonyms file to a new index: